logto-io/docs/docs/docs/references/core/configuration.md

 ### Using a HTTPS proxy

-Another common practice is to have a HTTPS proxy in front of Node.
+Another common practice is to have a HTTPS proxy in front of Node (E.g. Nginx).

 In this case, you're likely want to set `TRUST_PROXY_HEADER` to `true` which indicates if proxy header fields should be trusted.
 Logto will pass the value to [Koa app settings](https://github.com/koajs/koa/blob/master/docs/api/index.md#settings).